netfilebox/netfilebox/README.md

 Both install types are simple to do.
 Just copy and paste the listed commands one at a time.

 ### Install Type 1: images pre-built by NetFileBox
-Initialize the Centos VM, dowloading Docker and creating users and groups.
-The vagrant reload is needed to start Docker
+Initialize the Centos VM, dowload Docker images and create users and groups.
+A vagrant reload is needed to start the Docker containers.
 ```ShellSession
 cd ./vagrant
 vagrant up
 vagrant reload
 ```
-Login to the VM and run setup.sh
-This configures a script to set environment variables and launch Docker containers at startup.
+Login to the VM and run setup.sh.
+This script sets environment variables and configures another script to launch Docker containers at startup.
 ```ShellSession
 vagrant ssh
 cd netfilebox/host
 sudo ./setup.sh
 ```
 Logout out the VM and reload vagrant to reboot the system.
 Docker images are pulled from NetFileBox and started.
-This will take a few minutes depending on your connection speed.
+It will take a few minutes depending on your connection speed.
 ```ShellSession
 exit
 vagrant reload